Moonlight Miles at Oak Ridge Cemetery

 You will be running or walking in a 160 year old cemetery with limited ambient lighting.
 This should not be an issue for the 5k participants, but bring a headlamp to be prepared.

 Darkness will be an issue for all Marathon, Half Marathon and Quarter Marathon runners.

 Therefore, you will not be permitted to enter the course without a lighting device provided by you and glow necklace provided by the race.
 There is no exception to this rule.

 First aid and course security will be provided on course until 1:00am.
 At that time all remaining runners will be escorted to the park pavilion.

-Water and sports drinks will be provided at all 3 aid stations.
-Chicken broth will be provided at night and gels, pretzels and chips will be available for the longer distance runners.
+Water and sports drink (HEED) will be provided at all 3 aid stations.
+Gels, bacon, pretzels and chips will be available for the longer distance runners.
 Due to the course layout two of the aid stations can be accessed several times.
 Runners will hit the aid stations at the start/finish and approximately miles 1, 2, 4, 4.5 and 5.

 Post Race Refreshments:

 Post race food and drinks will be free to all marathon, half marathon, quarter marathon (6.55 mile) and 5k runners.
 You must present your bib to receive food and drink.
 Food will be available until 1:00am.